mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   ### Stepper

 - The root component (Paper) was replaced with a div.
 Stepper no longer has elevation, nor inherits Paper's props.
+This change is meant to encourage composition.

 ```diff
 -<Stepper elevation={2}>